Results to TYGS queries are released under the CC BY-SA 4.0 license.

 In case of the TYGS, an optional proteome-based GBDP analysis will become available on user request

-if the dataset is not too large (< 30 strains) and the average branch support of the genome-based
+if the dataset is not too large (less than 30 strains) and the average branch support of the genome-based

 tree is smaller than 60%.
 If these conditions are met, you will find an order button on the respective